P Visa Guide for Athletes and Entertainers Working in the U.S.

 Form G-28

 • This form gives an attorney or another representative the right to act on your behalf throughout the application process.
-For more information about Form G-28, click here.
+Official instructions and additional details for Form G-28 are available on the USCIS website.

 Form I-907

 • This form only needs to be included if you have paid extra for premium processing.
 This guarantees you will hear a response regarding your petition within 15 calendar days.
-For more information about Form I-907, click here.
+For more information about Form I-907 (Request for Premium Processing Service), please visit the USCIS website.

 Form I-129 (with O and P Classifications Supplement)

 • This form provides basic information about the petitioner and the beneficiary.
 It also provides information about the work the beneficiary will do in the United States.
-For more form about Form I-129, click here.
+Additional details about Form I-129 are available on the USCIS website.

 Support statement